 Under certain conditions, a physician should strongly encourage specific actions.
 When there is a high likelihood of harm without therapy, and treatment carries little risk, the physician should attempt, without coercion or manipulation, to persuade the patient of the harmful nature of choosing to avoid treatment.

 Court orders may be invoked to override a patient's preferences.
 However, such disregard for the patient's right to noninterference is rarely indicated.
-Court orders may have a role in the case of a minor; during pregnancy; if harm is threatened towards oneself or others; with concern for mental incompetence; or when the patient is a sole surviving parent of dependent children.
+Court orders may have a role in the case of a minor; during pregnancy; if harm is threatened towards oneself or others; in the context of cognitive or psychological impairment; or when the patient is a sole surviving parent of dependent children.
 However, the use of such compulsory powers is inherently time-limited, and often alienates the patient, making him less likely to comply once he is no longer subject to the sanctions.

 What is the role of confidentiality?